ScottArbeit/Grace/docs/Design and Motivations.md

 Many projects seem to think: _a lot_, because (the thinking goes) in order to get adoption, you have to be Git-compatible.

 Grace's answer is: _not very much_.
-I mean, it definitely borrows things from Git, but, fundamentally, it's _really_ different.
+It definitely borrows things from Git, but, fundamentally, Grace is _really_ different.

 Grace says: It's time to start with a blank sheet of paper.